DIY3D/LoRaWan_TheThingsUno_GY-BME280_I2C/README.md

 # LoRaWan_TTNUno_GY-BME280_I2C

-This is a basic code for using the BMPE280 with The Things Uno.
+This is a basic Arduinocode for the BMPE280(temperature/humidity/pressure and altitude sensor) with The Things Uno.
+There is also a Payload converter you can copy to:

+Your TTN Console --> Applications --> YourApplication --> Devices --> Payload Formats.

 The Wire library for your Uno is bundled with Arduino AVR Boards.
 You can verify that you have the latest version of Arduino AVR Boards by doing this: